-FAST-41 requires the Permitting Council Executive Director to submit a Quarterly Agency Performance Report to Congress, which is:
+FAST-41 requires the Permitting Council Executive Director to submit a Quarterly Agency Performance Report to Congress, which:

-a quarterly report evaluating agency compliance with the provisions of [FAST-41], which shall include a description of the implementation and adherence of each agency to the coordinated project plan and permitting timetable requirements under [42 U.S.C. § 4370m-2(c)].5
+evaluat[es] agency compliance with the provisions of [FAST-41], [and] which shall include a description of the implementation and adherence of each agency to the coordinated project plan and permitting timetable requirements under [42 U.S.C. § 4370m-2(c)].1

-Accordingly, this Quarterly Agency Performance Report, which covers the first quarter of fiscal year 2024 (fiscal Ql 2024), evaluates agency implementation of FAST-4l requirements.
+Accordingly, this Quarterly Agency Performance Report, which covers the second quarter of fiscal year 2024 (fiscal Q2 2024), evaluates agency implementation of FAST-41 requirements.
 The report also discusses technical assistance that the Executive Director provides to agencies to support that implementation.

-Lead agencies for FAST-41 covered projects must complete a coordinated project plan (CPP) within 60 days of adding a FAST-41 covered project to the Permitting Dashboard.
+Importantly for compliance reporting in this document, under FAST-41, lead agencies for covered projects must complete a coordinated project plan (CPP) within 60 days of adding a covered project to the Permitting Dashboard.
 Among other things, a CPP coordinates agency participation in, and completion of, the Federal environmental reviews and authorizations required for a FAST-41 covered project.
 The project permitting timetable, which is posted and managed on the Federal Permitting Dashboard, is a key component of a CPP and includes intermediate and final completion dates for agency actions on environmental reviews or authorizations that are required for the project.
-The requirements for a CPP and a permitting timetable are discussed in greater detail below.
+The requirements for a CPP and a permitting timetable are discussed in greater detail in the Appendix of the report.